-Checklist - After the Polls Open
+After the Polls Open

-- Clerks keep and correct a poll list as voters approach to vote. - Ask each voter to show identification. - a.
-Valid identification Voter may vote. - b.
-No identification Voter may vote if a poll worker vouches for their qualification.
-The poll worker must indicate verification in the poll book next to the voter's name and complete a Poll Worker Verification Form. - c.
-No identification Voter may vote if they complete a Voter's Affidavit. - Remember, a voter who does not show identification and refuses to complete a Voter's Affidavit is choosing not to vote they are not being denied the right to vote. - Direct voters to correct polling location if in wrong place. - Derive Provide instruction and assistance to voters including information about the AutoMARK. - □ Inspector or judge to distribute ballots to voter within a secrecy sleeve. - □ Warn voters to check for initials. - □ No write-in stickers allowed. - □ Warn voters not to split votes between parties in the primary election. - Provide additional ballots (up to two) if voter spoils a ballot. - Cancel spoiled ballots immediately. - Allow voters to place own ballots in optical scan ballot tabulator. - □ Process absentee ballots if delivered to polling location. - Do not allow ballots out of the polling place before polls close. - Allow voters standing in line at closing time to vote.
+- Clerks keep and correct a poll list as voters approach to vote. - □ Ask each voter to show valid identification. - Direct voters to correct polling location if in wrong place. - Provide instruction and assistance to voters, including information about the AutoMARK. - □ Inspector or judge to distribute ballots to voter within a secrecy sleeve. - □ Warn voters to check for initials. - □ No write-in stickers allowed. - □ Warn voters not to split votes between parties in the primary election. - Provide additional ballots (up to two) if voter spoils a ballot. - Cancel spoiled ballots immediately. - Allow voters to place own ballots in optical scan ballot tabulator.

+- □ Process absentee ballots if delivered to polling location. - Do not allow ballots out of the polling place before polls close. - □ Allow voters standing in line at closing time to vote.

-Checklist - After the Polls Close
+After the Polls Close

-- □ Run at least three canvass reports of the votes from the optical scan ballot tabulator. - Compare ballots counted by the optical scanner with poll books. - □ In optical scan precincts, judges and inspectors shall verify the initial print record is at zero. - Canvass the write-in votes for those races instructed to the board by the county auditor. - The election board or all of the poll workers as the case may be sign the generated reports. - Copies of the reports are given to each political party. - Election board shall take oath at conclusion of canvass. - Wrap and return ballots to county recorder as instructed. - □ Reports, poll book, oaths, and other required materials delivered to the county auditor.
+- □ Run at least three canvass reports of the votes from the optical scan ballot tabulator. - Compare ballots counted by the optical scanner with pollbooks. - □ In optical scan precincts, judges and inspectors shall verify the initial print record is at zero. - Canvass the write-in votes for those races instructed to the board by the county auditor. - The election board or all of the poll workers as the case may be sign the generated reports. - Copies of the reports are given to each political party. - Election board shall take oath at conclusion of canvass. - Wrap and return ballots to county recorder as instructed. - □ Reports, pollbooks, oaths, and other required materials delivered to the county auditor.